arshadtarafdar/javascript-quiz-app/README.md

 # javascript-quiz-app
-A quiz app developed using JAVASCRIPT, CSS and HTML.\n Download all three files together.
+A quiz app developed using JAVASCRIPT, CSS and HTML.
+Download all three files together.

 How to play: